 Do I have a big-head?

 You do not have all the answers.
-If you think you can fix all teenagers, single-handedly then you are Lose the person TWdeluded.
+If you think you can fix all teenagers, single-handedly then you are deluded.
 If you think you can just talk them all better then you are also deluded.
 Different teens have different needs and therefore require different methods of help.
 So after anger incidents you seriously have to ask, ‘Is my strategy way off-the-mark?’
 ‘Is it me that is getting in the way of progress?’, ‘Do I need to try something else?’, ‘Do I need to loosen my grip over the intervention?’

 Also ask yourself ‘Am I communicating my message to them in a way that they can grasp?’
 If their anger comes from a place of low self-esteem, talking about how to boost their self-esteem probably won’t work and the anger outbursts will continue.
 Often trying to talk to them about what makes them feel crap is precisely what will press their buttons.
 Getting them involved in something like volunteering that gives them that feeling of worth to other people and gets them thinking outside of themselves speaks way more than words.
 Their self-esteem will likely rise and their anger subside.